 Human Rights Abuses:

-Given his early association with the brutal put-downs of the Karen independence and pro-democracy movements, it's not surprising that Than Shwe shows little regard for human rights.
+Given his early association with the brutal put-downs of the Karen independence and pro-democracy movements, it's not surprising that Than Shwe showed little regard for human rights.

-Free press and free speech are non-existant in Burma.
+Free press and free speech were non-existant in Burma under his reign.
 The journalist Win Tin, an associate of Aung San Suu Kyi's, has been in prison since 1989.
 (Aung San herself was also re-arrested in 2003, and was under house arrest until late in 2010.)

-The junta uses systematic rape, torture, summary execution and disappearances to control the people.
+The junta used systematic rape, torture, summary execution and disappearances to control the people.
 Monk-led protests in September of 2007 resulted in a violent crack-down, which left hundreds dead.

 Personal Life and Spending Habits:

-Meanwhile, Than Shwe and other top leaders enjoy a very comfortable lifestyle (apart from worries about being deposed).
+Meanwhile, Than Shwe and other top leaders enjoyed a very comfortable lifestyle (apart from worries about being deposed).